-If more than one remote control input from the RF transfer group of inputs (TX1 to Air, TX2 to Air, Auto RF Transfer Select or Maintenance Mode Select) are asserted simultaneously, no action will be taken.
+If more than one remote control input from the RF transfer group of inputs (TX1 to Air, TX2 to Air or Auto RF Transfer Select) are asserted simultaneously, no action will be taken.

 If more than one remote control input from the AES transfer group of inputs (Main AES Select, Backup AES Select or Auto AES Transfer Select) are asserted simultaneously, no action will be taken.